 The process from Photoshop onwards is:

 Add a Curves Adjustment Layer.
-Press, and keep pressed the Alt (Mac), Option (PC) and click on Auto.
+Press and keep pressed the Alt (Mac), Option (PC) and click on Auto.
 When the Auto Color Corrections Options panel comes up, release the Alt/Opt key.
-Choose a Algorithm.
+Choose an Algorithm.

 Merge the two layers by going: Layer/Merge Down (Ctrl or Cmd + E) or, Layer Merge Visible (Shift/Ctrl or Cmd +E).
 Or even Flatten Image.
-Good practice is to Duplicate the Layer by going (Ctrl or Cmd + J)
+A good practice is to Duplicate the Layer by going (Ctrl or Cmd + J)